Why do we tend to hold on to losing investments?

 How it all started

-In their pivotal 1985 paper, economists Hersh Shefrin and Meir Statman wanted to further explore loss aversion behaviors discussed by Kahneman and Tversky’s prospect theory.11 Prospect theory explained why people “sell winners too early and ride losers too long”, but Shefrin and Statman noticed that there was only controlled experimental data as support.
+In their pivotal 1985 paper, economists Hersh Shefrin and Meir Statman wanted to further explore loss aversion behaviors as explained in Kahneman and Tversky’s prospect theory.11 Prospect theory explained why people “sell winners too early and ride losers too long,” but Shefrin and Statman noticed that there was only controlled experimental data as support.
 They felt it was necessary to use data from a market setting to accurately investigate this behavioral pattern.

-Shefrin and Statman proposed the disposition effect as a positive theory (meaning a framework that describes or explains economic phenomena) for trends of “gain and loss realization”.
+Shefrin and Statman proposed the disposition effect as a positive theory (meaning a framework that describes or explains economic phenomena) for trends of “gain and loss realization.”
 They saw that the disposition effect was known between investors, but never addressed in classic economic frameworks.
-Thus, Shefrin and Statman first situated the disposition effect within the frameworks of prospect theory, mental accounting, regret aversion, self-control, and tax considerations (as previously discussed.
+Thus, Shefrin and Statman first situated the disposition effect within the frameworks of prospect theory, mental accounting, regret aversion, self-control, and tax considerations.
 They then went on to use empirical market data to prove their theory.

 Their work ushered in research on the varying applications of the disposition effect within the financial market.
-And importantly, it gave name to one of the most widespread trends in individual investing.
+And importantly, it named one of the most widespread trends in individual investing.
+Over the years, research on the disposition effect has shifted from why it happens to how it can be mitigated to enhance financial portfolio performance.

 Example 1 - Social pressures